jamiemilsom/jamiemilsom.github.io/_pages/about-me.md

 classes: wide
 ---

 Hi!
-I'm Jamie Milsom, a passionate data scientist and engineer with a background in research and development.
-I'm interested in collaborative multidisciplinary projects and am also a keen outdoors enthusiast.
+I’m Jamie, a data scientist and engineer with a background in R&D. I’m drawn to complex, multidisciplinary projects and am an avid outdoors enthusiast.

 ## Curriculum vitae